AlexMtzRmz0212/Notion_Albums/README.md

 - **Cover Update Error Reporting**
   Implement detailed error explanations when album covers fail to update, providing users with specific reasons (e.g., "Image not found," "API rate limit exceeded," "Invalid image URL") to help troubleshoot issues.

-- **Automatic search and update of information**
+- **Automatic Information Search and Update**
-  Create functionality of filling information in database in an automatic way.
+  Create functionality to automatically fetch and populate missing database information, ensuring the library stays up-to-date with minimal manual entry.

 #### **Improvements**

 - **Search Specific Cover**
   Implement targeted cover search functionality within the Streamlit app to find and apply specific album artwork.

+- **Playoffs Ranking System**
+  Develop a competitive "playoff-style" ranking system to evaluate and sort songs or albums against each other for more dynamic user preferences.
 ---

 ### Feature Requests